vaab/gitchangelog/README.rst

 - any output format supported thanks to templating, you can even choose your own preferred template engine (mako, mustache, full python ...).
 - support your merge or rebase workflows and complicated git histories
+- support full or incremental changelog generation to match your needs.

 Requirements